 if you thought the classic voiceovers for special moves and win quotes were starting to sound

-new announcer sounds "super-happy" and quite
+new announcer seems "super-happy" and quite

 frankly, annoys me.

-The new intro isn't nearly as
+Moving alone, the new intro isn't nearly as

-impressive as some of the previous ones, as it simply flashes random character artwork
+impressive as some of the previous ones... as it simply "flashes" random character artwork

 The character artworks in Accent Core are also brand new and look great; although, the "character